 By ocean, break bulk ships and ro-ro vessels are used for transporting transformers.
 At times, barging transformers can be the most sensible means, either by terminal to terminal or by direct discharge from ship to end destination terminal.
 How to transport transformers all depends on 1) the needs of the move and 2) the needs of the customer.
 Texas International Freight prides itself in serving both well.

-Call Texas International Freight to help you move Large Power Transformers, domestically, international by ocean, by truck, rail or barge.
+Call Texas International Freight to help you move Large Power Transformers, domestically or internationally by ocean, truck, rail or barge.